SBU-COSMOLIKE/cocoa_lsst_y1/COLA_Emulators/NN/README.md

 # Emulators/COLA/NN
-Files for training and using the COLA NN emulator.
+Files for using the COLA NN emulator.
+Check the Jupyter Notebook `Emulator Demo.ipynb` for usage.

 ## Usage:
 - Clone the repository